-Harassment means a pattern of Disrespectful Behaviour.
-In some circumstances, a singular incident may be recognized as Harassment, depending on the nature of the comment or conduct.
+Harassment means a course of vexatious comments or actions that are known, or ought reasonably to be known, to be unwelcome.
+It can involve words or actions that are known or should be known to be offensive, embarrassing, humiliating, or demeaning.
 Code-based Harassment is Harassment based on a Protected Ground.
 Non Code-based Harassment is Harassment that is not based on a Protected Ground.
 If a person does not explicitly object to harassing behaviour, or appears to be going along with it, this does not mean that the behaviour is okay.
 The behaviour could still be considered Harassment.
 In limited circumstances, a singular incident may be recognized as Harassment, depending on the nature of the comment or conduct.
 Examples of Harassment include:

-- a) epithets, remarks, jokes, or innuendos related to a person who identified with a Protected Ground; - b) posting or circulating offensive pictures, graffiti, or materials, whether in print form or via e-mail or other electronic means related to a Protected Ground; - c) singling out a person for humiliating, demeaning "teasing", or jokes because of a Protected Ground; - d) comments ridiculing a person because of characteristics that are related to a Protected Ground.
+- a) epithets, remarks, jokes, or innuendos related to a person who identified with a Protected Ground; - b) posting or circulating offensive pictures, graffiti, or materials, whether in print form or via e-mail or other electronic means related to a Protected Ground: - c) singling out a person for humiliating, demeaning "teasing", or jokes because of a Protected Ground; - d) comments ridiculing a person because of characteristics that are related to a Protected Ground.
 For example, this could include comments about a person's dress, speech or other practices that may be related to their sex, race, gender identity or creed.